 How Sleep Deprivation Affects Your Health

 Is your health affected by sleep deprivation?
 Come to Koala Center For Sleep & TMJ Disorders.
 For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 “I had suffered from daytime fatigue and snoring for years.
 I would struggle to stay awake at work, and sometimes I found myself falling asleep while driving as well,” says Doug, a patient at the Koala® Center For Sleep & TMJ Disorders .